-Fred Martino is Director of Content at KRWG, leading our efforts on radio, television, and right here at www.krwg.org .
-He also anchors the region's only television newsmagazine, Newsmakers, which airs Thursday at 7pm, Saturday at 5pm, and Sunday at 11am on KRWG-TV.
+Fred Martino, Ph.D. is Director of Content at KRWG, leading our efforts on radio, television, and right here at www.krwg.org .
+He also serves as anchor/executive producer of the region's only television news magazine, the Emmy Award-winning Newsmakers, which airs Thursday at 7pm, Saturday at 5pm, and Sunday at 11am on KRWG-TV.

-Fred was recruited by KRWG in 2008, when he joined New Mexico State University as an Assistant Executive Director of University Broadcasting and Director of Content at KRWG-TV/FM.
+Fred was recruited by KRWG in 2008, when he joined New Mexico State University as an Assistant Executive Director of University Broadcasting and Director of Content for KRWG Public Media.
 He came to New Mexico after nine years as the Director of News and Public Affairs for WGVU-TV/AM/FM at Grand Valley State University in Grand Rapids, Michigan.
-He was excited by the opportunity to come to New Mexico to be part of a major transition at KRWG, with General Manager Glen Cerny.

 Our growth on radio and television has also been unprecedented.
 We doubled our daily newscasts on KRWG-FM and our weekly pubic affairs programming also doubled from 30 minutes to one-hour.
 KRWG-TV viewers are also enjoying an additional half-hour of programming.
 The new programs on both stations, while very different, have the same name: Fronteras-A Changing America.
 The radio and television broadcasts focus on our vibrant border communities and the diversity of our local people.